csmith/chameth.com/site/content/poem/2022-02-09-sleep/index.md

 ---

 <pre>
-Sleep — that sublime and delectable state, when the problems of the day go away: dreary daytime difficulties dropped in favour of idyllic fantasies.
+Sleep: that sublime state, placid and serene, when problems of the day proceed away: day's dreary difficulties dropped dead, forgot, replaced with legion fantasies.

-But why is it that sleep, so essential, can be stubbornly unprocurable?
+But why is it that sleep, so essential, is also stubborn, unobtainable?
-Instead of falling off for forty winks, you lie awake and in your head instead those dreary daytime difficulties swell, and multiply and magnify and maim.
+Instead of falling off for forty winks, you lie awake and in your head instead those dreary daytime difficulties swell, and multiply and maim and magnify.
-A suffocating, encompassing cloud of dread, despair, despondency and doom.

-Then, as if that wasn't enough: some more.
+Then, as if that was not enough: some more.
+Clock watching.
 Meta-worries.
-Clock watching.
 Fight or flight.
-Second to second feels like year to year, while the primate inside prepares to fight.
+Each second twists and lengthens into years, while primate brain prepares to wage a war;
-But work and finances aren't predators, past mistakes and social errs are not threats.
+but finances and work aren't predators, long-past mistakes and social errs not threats.

-Sometimes, for reasons unexplainable, sleep comes: the problems fade; normalcy reigns.
+At times, for reasons unexplainable, sleep comes: the problems fade; normalcy reigns.
-Sometimes the circadian gods smile, and sleep happens on time each day for weeks.
+And sometimes the circadian gods smile, sleep happens orderly each day for weeks.
-But the good times, too, have dark undertows: insomnia lurking in the distance, ready, waiting, poised to retake her throne.
+But the good times, too, have dark undertows: insomnia is lurking in the west, a-waiting, seeking to retake her throne.
-Maybe she can be banished completely?
+Perhaps she can be banished utterly?
-If you know how: answers on a postcard, please.
+If you know: answers on a postcard, please.
 </pre>